s3816031/Assignment1/index.md

 Professional Athlete

 # About Me
-I am 24 years old and currently located in Lausanne, Switzerland where I am currently playing volleyball professionally.
+I am 24 years old and grew up on the Northern Beaches of Sydney.
+Now i am currently located in Lausanne, Switzerland where I am currently playing volleyball professionally.
 I currently only speak English but am learning to speak French.
 Prior to this, I have completed 4 years at the University of Calgary in Canada, where I recieved a scholarship and competed in the University's varsity volleyball team known as Calgary Dinos.
 In my limited free time, I like to spend it either playing video games or working on graphic design projects.

 ### Interest in IT
 My interest in IT follows a variety of pathways, currently my interest is to develop skills and become a digital solution architect.
 Other fields of interest stem from my previous hobby of graphic design and marketing in digital media.
 Beginning in my early teen years, I was always intrigued towards technology, specifically video games and graphic design, whilst also being associated with my mother’s current field of work as a Solution Architect.
 My experience in IT is limited, I have completed 2 years of Software Design and Development in 2012 through my high school whilst spending my time from 2011-2013 dabbling in the field of Graphic Design specifying in Photoshop, Illustrator, 3D Cinema and After Effects.